 Getting to Amadiya

-I’ll not lie to you – backpacking in Iraq is not the easiest thing you’ll ever do.
+I’ll not lie to you – backpacking in Iraq is not the easiest thing you’ll ever do if you are used to booking things online.
 You can’t just go on the internet and book an online train ticket direct to Amadiya!
 Buses are infrequent, hard to spot and few and far between.
 Therefore getting to this mountain village leaves you with three main options:

 On the day we did a mixture of 2 and 3.
-But hitch – hiking is not always safe, even in Iraq, so bear that in mind (we had no qualms though) so my advice on getting to Amadiya is to get a taxi.
+But hitch – hiking is not always safe, even in a welcoming country like Iraq, so bear that in mind (we had no qualms though) so my advice on getting to Amadiya is to get a taxi.
 You should ideally base yourself in the town of Dohuk.

 Dohuk to Amadiya by Shared Taxi